mlcommons/medical/cubes/gaetandi/README.md

 # Gaetandi's Model Cube
 This cube adapts github user `gaetandi`'s model into a cube.
-You can find the original
+You can find the original implementation [here](https://github.com/gaetandi/cheXpert)

 ## Project Setup
 ```